mattraghu/Spring2023/CPE322/Lab3/README.md

 # Lab 3 : Automated Python Script Explainer

 For this lab, we were tasked with simply installing Python and executing a few scripts.
-Instead, I built a program in python that goes through each python script and explains it using the [Chat GPT API](https://platform.openai.com/docs/guides/chat/introduction).
+I already have python installed so instead, I built a program in python that goes through each python script and explains it using the [Chat GPT API](https://platform.openai.com/docs/guides/chat/introduction).

 ## Part 1: Installation